msorvig/qt-quick-web-runtime/README.md

     qtquickruntime.nmf
     [also index.html, which we will not use]

+The files in this repository are BSD-licensed.
+The license of the runtime build depends on the license of the Qt build used.

 Using
 ------------------------
 Create the runtime object, create a DOM element, and set the source: